 Day 7: St. George to Brisbane.
 Our final day of the tour will be spent returning to Brisbane.
 Our list will already be long, but as we ascend the western slopes of the Great Dividing Range we will have time to stop for many of the more widespread species we neglected earlier.
 This day will probably be our biggest list wise with multitudes of honeyeaters and parrots.
 We will arrive in Brisbane in the early evening with time for a final group

 Day 8: Departure.
 This morning you can either be transferred to the airport for your flights home or you fly to Port Moresby for the Tropical Birding PNG tour.

-Guide to habitats we bird on this tour
+Photo guide to habitats we bird on this tour:

 CLIMATE: Hot days and cool nights.
 Rain is highly unlikely (we can hope!).

 DIFFICULTY: Physically this is an easy trip with no difficult walking involved.
 However, it is fast-paced, and you can expect to be starting very early on most days, departing the hotel from between 3:30am and 5:00am, and having breakfast in the field.
 These early starts aren’t just for fun, they will get you many more birds and allow us to visit more habitats in a short amount of time.